Democrats' first order of business: making it easier to vote and harder to buy elections.

 House Democrats introduced a sweeping bill on Friday as their first order of legislative business that would expand voting rights and curb the influence of money in politics, signaling their commitment to push back on Republican efforts to undermine the democratic process.

-The legislation, known as “H.R.
-1: The For the People Act,” would make it easier to vote, crack down on gerrymandering, and reduce the influence of big money in congressional races.
+The legislation, known as HR 1: The For the People Act, would make it easier to vote, crack down on gerrymandering, and reduce the influence of big money in congressional races.
 It would also institute new ethics rules, including one requiring sitting presidents and presidential candidates to release their tax returns.

 The bill has three major parts, beginning with a slew of measures designed to expand voting rights, which would counteract Republican voter suppression efforts.
-This includes nationwide automatic voter registration, Election Day registration, two weeks of early voting in every state, an end to aggressive voter purging, funding for states to adopt paper ballots, the restoration of voting rights for ex-felons, and declaring Election Day a federal holiday.
+These include nationwide automatic voter registration, Election Day registration, two weeks of early voting in every state, an end to aggressive voter purging, funding for states to adopt paper ballots, the restoration of voting rights for ex-felons, and declaring Election Day a federal holiday.
 While states control their voting laws, Congress has the power to set voting procedures for federal elections.

 The bill would also target partisan gerrymandering by requiring independent commissions instead of state legislatures to draw congressional maps.
-Furthermore, the bill calls on Congress restore the full strength of the Voting Rights Act at a future date, after the Supreme Court gutted it in 2013.
+Furthermore, the bill calls on Congress to restore the full strength of the Voting Rights Act at a future date, after the Supreme Court gutted it in 2013.
 House Democrats are planning to hold a vote to expand the Voting Rights Act and require the federal government to approve any voting changes in states with a well-documented history of recent voting discrimination, but first they’ll convene hearings on the prevalence of voter suppression in GOP-controlled states.

 The second section of the bill tackles campaign finance reform to address the skyrocketing costs of congressional campaigns and increasing influence of corporate money.
 This includes a new small-donor matching system to encourage congressional candidates to rely on public financing instead of large donors, so that every $100 raised would trigger $600 in matching public funds.
 The bill also requires dark-money groups to disclose their donors.

 The third section would enact ethics and lobbying reforms.
-Most notable is the requirement that sitting presidents and vice presidents, along candidates for those offices, release their tax returns from the past 10 years.
+Most notable is the requirement that sitting presidents and vice presidents, along with candidates for those offices, release their tax returns from the past 10 years.
 This is clearly aimed at President Donald Trump, who was the first major party nominee in 40 years not to release any of his tax returns.

 .@HouseDemocrats are keeping our promise to the American people & unveiling #HR1, the #ForThePeople Act, a historic reform package to restore the promise of our democracy, end Washington’s culture of corruption, & reduce the role of money in our politics. https://t.co/vBMx8bQb1T